 The Minister for Children and Youth Affairs, published the Child Care Regulations (the Child Care Act 1991 (Early Years Services) Regulations 2016)on the 4th May 2016.
 These Regulations will come into effect on a phased basis from 30th June 2016.
 The new Regulations provide for pre-school services, that is, those services catering for children under the age of 6 who are not attending primary school.
 Click here for details.

-The National Garda vetting Bureau Act 2012 is enacted from the end of April 2015.
-The Act introduces a number of changes to Garda Vetting procedures which will have an impact for persons making application to the Garda vetting Bureau.
+The National Garda vetting Bureau Act 2012 enacted from the end of April 2015 introduced a number of changes to Garda Vetting procedures which impact persons making application to the Garda vetting Bureau.

 Safety Alert - Cots